 Still, I could not rest easy.
 What in the world would stop this guy from doing this again?

 Apparently, nothing.
 One year later, the photos were up again.
 This time, there were more.
 And to top it all off, he had pulled pictures from my social media pages and posted them next to my nude photos.
 All of my photos were branded with the porn site's name in the bottom right hand corner.

 Similarly to the last time, he had posted nude galleries of other women in my city.
-I live in a small Florida city, so I recognized two of them.
+I live in Naples, Florida, which is a very small town, so I recognized two of them.
 Most of their heads were obviously photoshopped onto nude bodies, but some of them were decently manipulated, and you really had to scrutinize the photos to detect it.
 And now, he was impersonating each one of us by identifying us as the posters of our own photos.

 I called each woman to inform her of the photos, but each one was too scared or humiliated to do anything.

 Over the next few months, the photos multiplied on a few more sites.